RoderickChan/ctf_xinetd_generator/README.md

 python3 generator.py 18 --task-dir ./bin --dest-dir /tmp
 ```

-if you want to use `patchelf`, then type:
+If you want to use `patchelf`, then type:

 ```
 python3 generator.py 18 --task-dir ./bin --dest-dir /tmp --patchelf --libc-version 2.32
 ```

-Or just use prefix to geenrate:
+Or just use prefix to generate:

 ```
 python3 generator.py 18 -t ./bin -d /tmp -p -l 2.32